 Reading God’s word… A gentle admonition

-I always assumed that the early church fathers who we revere so much, had each been given a special interpretive key into the mysteries of God.
-In my opinion, this mediator-type system’s vestiges had their beginnings in a state-controlled church where the Word was not entrusted to the “masses”.
+I always assumed that the early church fathers (who we revere so much), had some sort of an inside track into the mysteries of God.
+However, this is no way absolves us of our responsibility to rightly divide the Word nor does it mean that we must rely completely on those who have gone before us. his mediator-type system’s vestiges had their beginnings in a state-controlled church where the Word was not entrusted to the “masses”.
 Now more than ever we have the tools available to study God’s word that even the elite scholars of the 3rd century lacked.
+And that’s really exciting and humbling.

 We have access to the entire Bible in 40 translations from Arabic to Russian at the stroke of a mouse click.
 We can search the Scripture for every usage of “The kingdom of God” in less than a second.
 We can scan through the exhaustive writings of Josephus and Tacitus in the blink of an eye.
 And we have the capacity to ferret through what we formerly took at face value.
 We need not remain in the dark relying on others for our doctrinal positions.

 For example Scofied substituted the meaning of the Greek word genos for genea (generation) in Matthew 24:34.
 An oversight we hope but if used properly as genea this would have been a huge nail in the coffin of his dispensational system.
 Jesus said, “Assuredly, I say to you, this generation will by no means pass away till all these things take place.
 Genos (1085 Strong’s Greek) means offspring, stock, kin or a people.
 The correct word, Genea (1074 Strong’s Greek), means an age, generation or time.